wonseobshin/boiler-test/README.md

-React Boilerplate
+Chatty App
 =====================

-A minimal and light dev environment for ReactJS.
+A minimal and light chatting interface built with React, nodeJS, and WebSockets

 ### Usage

-Clone the boilerplate and create your own git repo.
+Start the websocket server after installing its dependencies

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
-cd react-simple-boilerplate
+cd chatty-server
-git remote rm origin
-git remote add origin [YOUR NEW REPOSITORY]
-# Manually update your package.json file
+npm install
+npm start
 ```

-Install the dependencies and start the server.
+Install the client's dependencies and start the server.

 ```
 npm install